Boosting engagement through Suggestions

 Product Design Intern

-Sr Product Designer
+Reporting to: Staff Product Designer

 Pushing Suggestions and Upsells in Search drives revenue but diminishes Search Experience.

-Our shipped design considered:
+My shipped design decisions:

-• Describing frameworks for # of suggestions
+• Described frameworks for # of suggestions and when they appear

 SKIP THE READING